-Meanwhile, Bertha who weighs 400lb and has to have her clothes from a mail order company that specialises in clothes for “people like her” walks past the room and sees the delicious pie on the plate.
+Meanwhile, Bertha who weighs 400lb and has to have her clothes from a mail order company that specializes in clothes for “people like her” walks past the room and sees the delicious pie on the plate.
 What she notices, that nobody else has because they are all arguing in the corridor, is that the pie has started growing.
-Bertha knows all about pies, she’s been eating them all her life, she thinks if she eats a little bit, nobody will notice because it is still growing therefore everyone can eat pie.
+Bertha knows all about pies, she’s been eating them all her life, she thinks if she eats a little bit, nobody will notice because it is still growing, therefore, everyone can eat pie.

-She doesn’t realise how delicious the pie is though and once she starts she ends up eating the whole thing.
+She doesn’t realize how delicious the pie is though and once she starts she ends up eating the whole thing.

-Out in the corridor an agreement has been reached.
-The newcomers can come into the party but under no circumstances are they allowed any pie.
+Out in the corridor, an agreement has been reached.
+The newcomers can come to the party but under no circumstances are they allowed any pie.
 In fact, they should be so grateful to be allowed in they should collect glasses and empty ashtrays for everyone else.
-“Well, we have to look after our own” they say to each other.
+“Well, we have to look after our own,” they say to each other.